Generating Code For Movie Table

 Our Movie page will be only used by administrative users (or maybe later content moderators) so let's leave it as Administration:General for now.
 By default, in Serene template, only the admin user has this permission

-If you don't need UI for some entity, just type RS.
+If you don't need UI for some entity, just select Row and Repository & Service.

-If you just want an entity class, and not request handlers / service access, type only R.
+If you just want an entity class, and not request handlers / service access, select only Row.

 Now you can quit command prompt, and return back to Visual Studio (or Notepad :)